PatrickHK24/BigData/README.md

     location
 ```

 Remote positions require on average a higher number of skills per role, which might indicate a more competitive or specialized job market or the need for more self-sufficiency.
 Preliminary results suggest that seekers aiming for remote roles should focus on broadening their skill set to match these requirements.
-The question will be addressed later in detail.
+This specific question will be addressed later in detail.

 | Location    | Job Count | Required Skills | Avg Skills per Job |